David Duke: 1990 campaign for U.S. Senate

 Though Duke had first hesitated about entering the Senate race, he made his announcement of candidacy for the nonpartisan blanket primary held on October 6, 1990.
 Duke was the only Republican in competition against three Democrats, including incumbent U.S. senator J. Bennett Johnston, Jr., of Shreveport, whom Duke derided as "J. Benedict Johnston".

 Former governor David Treen, whose brother, John Treen, Duke had defeated for state representative in 1989, called Duke's senatorial platform "garbage. ...
 I think he is bad for our party because of his espousal of Nazism and racial superiority."

 The Republican Party officially endorsed state senator Ben Bagert of New Orleans in a state convention on January 13, 1990, but national GOP officials in October, just days before the primary election, concluded that Bagert could not win.
 To avoid a runoff between Duke and Johnston, the GOP decided to surrender the primary to Johnston.
 Funding for Bagert's campaign was halted, and after initial protest, Bagert dropped out two days before the election.
-With such a late withdrawal, Bagert's name remained on the ballot, but his votes, most of which were presumably cast as absentee ballots, were not counted.
-Duke received 43.51 percent (607,391 votes) of the primary vote to Johnston's 53.93 percent (752,902 votes).
+With such a late withdrawal, Bagert's name remained on the ballot, but his votes, most of them presumably cast as absentee ballots, were not counted.
+Duke received 43.51% (607,391 votes) of the primary vote to Johnston's 53.93% (752,902 votes).

 Duke's views prompted some of his critics, including Republicans such as journalist Quin Hillyer, to form the Louisiana Coalition Against Racism and Nazism, which directed media attention to Duke's statements of hostility to blacks and Jews.

 In a 2006 Financial Times editorial, Gideon Rachman recalled interviewing Duke's 1990 campaign manager, who said, "The Jews just aren't a big issue in Louisiana.
 We keep telling David, stick to attacking the blacks.
 There's no point in going after the Jews, you just piss them off and nobody here cares about them anyway."